 Peaches are high in natural sugar.
 These natural sugars can caramelize in the peaches while they are drying, turning the edges of the peaches black.
 Notice in the picture how the peach slice on the left is turning black along the edges.
 The peach is still sweet and won’t taste burnt, but it isn’t as appetizing.
 You can avoid premature darkening and the caramelizing of the sugars in the peach slices, by turning the heat in your dehydrator lower.
 This will allow your peaches to dry more slowly but should prevent blackening, and caramelizing of the sugar in the peaches.

-Package in glass jars for storage
+Place your dried peaches in glass jars for storage

 When the peaches are fully dry and cool, package the fully dried peaches in a glass jar.
-Put a plastic lid on the jar and tighten.
+Put a plastic lid on the jar and tighten it.
 Store in a cool, dry place.
 At Joybilee Farm we call dried peaches “peach candy” and believe me it is so much better than peach-flavoured candy.
 You will love having dried peaches in your food storage.
 Dried peaches are a very versatile addition to your food pantry.

 Using kitchen scissors, cut dried peaches into 1/4 inch pieces, add to muffins, cookies, trail mix, and granola.